Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Blacktown (North) - Marayong is lower than average nationally.
-The median income is $52,319 and the average is $60,033.
-In comparison, Greater Sydney has a median income of $56,994 and an average of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Blacktown (North) - Marayong would be approximately $58,916 median and $67,603 average as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Blacktown (North) - Marayong rank modestly, between the 36th and 51st percentiles.
-The earnings profile shows that 35.0% of locals (7,461 people) earn between $1,500 and $2,999, similar to the metropolitan region where 30.9% fall into this range.
-Housing affordability pressures are severe in Blacktown (North) - Marayong, with only 80.2% of income remaining, ranking at the 47th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Blacktown (North) - Marayong SA2 had a median taxpayer income of $52,319 and an average of $60,033.
+This is below the national average.
+Greater Sydney's median was $56,994 with an average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Blacktown (North) - Marayong are approximately $58,916 median and $67,603 average as of September 2025.
+Census data reveals household incomes rank at the 47th percentile, family incomes at the 41st percentile, and personal incomes at the 36th percentile in Blacktown (North) - Marayong.
+The largest income segment comprises 35.0% earning $1,500 - $2,999 weekly, with 7,461 residents.
+This aligns with the surrounding region where this cohort represents 30.9%.
+Housing affordability pressures are severe, with only 80.2% of income remaining, ranking at the 47th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income